Reflections of Darkness [RoD]: When did you get your first tattoo and what was it? How long did it take you to decide to get it?

 RoD: Getting tattooed hurts.
 How do you cope with the pain during the sessions?

-RoD: Have you ever had any regrets about getting tattooed?
+RoD: Have you ever had any regrets about getting any of your tattoos?

 RoD: Do you think there are any taboos when it comes to tattoos?
 What image would you never get yourself and what don’t you like seeing on others?